 Students who drop a course or officially withdraw from the institution will have their tuition and mandatory fees refunded according to the schedule set forth below.
 Students who, for reasons beyond their control, fail to meet these deadlines for refunds may appeal in writing to the Vice President of Student Affairs.

 Refund Schedules

 Sixteen-Week (or longer)

+Prior to the 1st class day 100%

-During the 1st - 15th class days70%\
+During the 1st - 15th class days 70%

-During 16th - 20th class days 25%\
+During 16th - 20th class days 25%

+Thereafter No Refund

 Fourteen-Week (14W)